day8/re-frame/docs/SubscriptionsCleanup.md

 But that may offend your aesthetics.
 Too much noise with those `@`?

-How about we define a `listen` function to clean it up.
+To clean this up, we can define a new `listen` function:
 ```clj
 (defn listen
   [query-v]
   @(rf/subscribe query-v))
 ```

-Then, we can re-write like this:
+And then rewrite:
 ```clj
 (defn clock
   []